 - missing or incorrect signs which may cause accidents rather than prevent them;

-- Managers who are nervous about face-to-face discussions with the workforce on health and safety issues will have a negative effect.
+- Managers nervous about face-to-face discussions with the workforce on health and safety issues will have a negative effect.

-Given the resources and freedom to fulfil their function effectively, enthusiastic, competent employee safety representatives can contribute to good health and safety standards.
+An enthusiastic, competent employee safety representative can contribute to good health and safety standards, given the resources and freedom to fulfill their function effectively.
 They can provide the essential bridge between managers and employees.
-People are more willing to accept some precautions’ restrictions if they are consulted and feel involved, either directly in small workforces or through their safety representatives.
+If consulted, people are more willing to accept some precautions’ restrictions and feel involved directly in small workforces or through their safety representatives.

 - People only work for good employers.
 This is effective in times of low unemployment;